-Around the age of eighteen, Sis’s face grew sores, berry-red blisters.
+Around the age of eighteen, my sister’s face grew sores, berry-red blisters.
 They ran down her neck and back like molten lava.
 Her elbows bled.
 She became ashen and weak and would not eat.
-During summer, when the sun was our arch enemy, her sweating became relentless and she died while whimpering Peterson’s name.
+During summer, when the sun was our archenemy, her sweating became relentless and she died while whimpering Peterson’s name.

 Others died, too, one by one.
 There was no place on the hillside to bury them, so bodies were stacked in a valley below where a flock of squawking vultures stripped the bones bare.

 I’ve been here alone, the last one left, for several months.
 I have no sores, no sickness, but I’m weak from lack of food.

 Today an air machine with whirling blades landed in the plain below and now two men are working their way uphill.
 I have no idea if they’re carrying a book like Peterson’s, but I’ve loaded my bow and I’ve got many others arrows on hand.
 As soon as they’re close enough, I intend to shoot and keep shooting.

 Len Kuntz is a writer from Washington State and an editor at the online literary magazine Metazen.
 His work appears widely in print and online at such places as Connotation Press, Boston Literary Magazine, Ofi Press of Mexico City, and others.
 Len’s story collection I’m Not Supposed To Be Here And Neither Are You debuts from Aqueous Books in 2014.
 You can find him at lenkuntz.blogspot.com.

 Lead image: “Colorful marbles” (via Flickr user StockyPics)